lucascardone/Integrador_java/README.md

 - [x] Class "JarvisImplementService" -> distanciaRecorrida is the replace for the variable "metros"
 - [x] Radar 3D added :)
 - [x] Method "distancia" -> improved
+- [x] Class "AccionesImplementService" -> now use a more sophisticated method for position and distance traveled